tfwright/spur/README.md

 ```

 A record for both your `Battle` and an `Activity` with action set to insert will be stored in the DB.
 Of course, the `Battle` fails validations, neither will be inserted and the changeset will be returned with errors, just as Repo would.

+---

+> <<Someone who finds a trace [Spur] certainly also knows that something has existed before and is now left behind.
+But one does not just take note of this.
+One begins to search and to ask oneself where it leads.>>
+>
+> Hans Georg-Gadamer, "Hermeneutik auf dem Spur"